Choate-Robotics/Programming-SOPs/docs/code/complex_commands.rst

 Complex Commands Overview
 =========================

-The `controller.py` module in the `7407-DriveCode-Reefscape` repository provides a framework for managing complex commands in robotic control systems.
+The `controller.py` module in our repository provides a framework for managing complex commands in robotic control systems.
 It offers structured classes to handle various command types, ensuring efficient execution and management.
+It merges all commands together to create a "master command" where all subsystems can be called.

 Key Components
 ==============